Bomb cyclone, atmospheric river, polar vortex: How weather vocabulary has grown

 Many of these meteorological terms have entered the public discourse in recent years due to a combination factors: more extreme weather in the age of climate change, a new wave of scientific journalism and the virality of the internet and social media, which often helps promote such eye-popping phrases.

-“We are hearing these terms more,,” said Jeff Masters, a meteorologist and writer for Yale Climate Connections. “[These terms] have been around scientifically for a long time, but they’re getting dusted off and trotted out here to … capture the extremity of what we’re seeing.”
+“We are hearing these terms more,” said Jeff Masters, a meteorologist and writer for Yale Climate Connections. “[These terms] have been around scientifically for a long time, but they’re getting dusted off and trotted out here to … capture the extremity of what we’re seeing.”

 James Marshall Shepherd, director of the University of Georgia’s Atmospheric Sciences Program, also credits a new wave of meteorological journalism for helping popularize these more scientific — as well as attention-grabbing — terms.
 That includes meteorologists writing for climate-focused websites or within established news outlets, like The Washington Post‘s Capital Weather Gang.